-:- Site map -:- Links -:- Print

 Here's the map of Upper Lehigh that appears in D. G. Beers' Atlas of Luzerne County, Pennsylvania (1873).
 It's a wonderfully detailed view of a carefully laid out company town, complete with hotel, store, two churches, two schools, steam saw mill, reservoirs, water works, and of course the coal breaker.
 Note the train tracks.
 The map is accompanied by business listings and shows the Foster/Butler townships border dividing the town.
 Note that the Upper Lehigh Coal Company owns all of the homes except for those at the west end of town.
 This was true up until the late 1920s when the homes were offered for sale.

 This article about the North Basin by George Dreisbach was published in 1967.
-At far left, Ed Merrick has kindly send me another copy of the beginning of the article to replace what was torn away from the first column of the copy I had (center image).
-Thank you, Ed!
 At the end of the article George Dreisbach mentions deaths by lightning strike and includes that of George Berta, which happened in Upper Lehigh, not at the North Basin.
 George Berta was my grandmother's brother.
-Although Mr. Dreisbach wrote that it happened west of Upper Lehigh, the story passed down through our family was that it happened near home and that my grandmother was watching out the window for him to come home and actually saw the lightning strike hit him.
+The story passed down through our family was that it happened near home and that my grandmother was watching for him to come home and actually saw the lightning strike hit him as he was walking along the tracks.
 Tragedy was never far away for those miners and their families.
+Original article courtesy of the Standard Speaker, and Ed Merrick has kindly sent me another copy of the beginning of the article to replace what was torn away from the first column of the copy I had (center image).

 - Back to Nearby towns page -